How your fees are paid to Royal Holloway depends on who is paying them - yourself, a sponsor, or a government loan, for instance.

 If you're an undergraduate funding your tuition fees via a loan or grant, Royal Holloway will receive payment of your fees directly from Student Finance England.

-If you are using a Master’s Loan from Student Finance England to pay your fees you must ensure you advise us before you start your course.
+If you are using a Master’s Loan from Student Finance England to pay your fees you must forward a copy of the approved loan confirmation to the Student Fees team before you can complete enrolment.

 If you are using a Doctoral Loan from Student Finance England to pay your fees you must ensure you advise us before you start your course.